Univ-Wyo-Education/S20-2150/Lectures/Lect-12/Lect-12.md

-# Lecture 12 - Trace of A Maria Program or Two
+# Lecture 12 - Trace of A MARIE Program or Two

 ## C Code and Operators (This also applies to C++)